cloudblue/connect-python-openapi-client/docs/guide.rst

 ^^^^^^^^^^^^^^^^^

-To update a resource of the collection using its primary identifier, you can invoke the :meth:`~cnct.client.models.Resource.update` method as shown below:
+To update a resource of the collection using its primary identifier, you can invoke the :meth:`~connect.client.models.Resource.update` method as shown below:

 .. code-block:: python